-(C) ONGOING INSPECTION AND MAINTENANCE OF PERMANENT BMPS.
+(D) ONGOING INSPECTION AND MAINTENANCE OF PERMANENT BMPs/STFs.

-- (1) The owner of site must, unless an on-site stormwater management facility or practice is dedicated to and accepted by the City of Grand Island, execute an inspection and maintenance agreement, that shall be binding on all subsequent owners of the permanent BMPs. - (2) Permanent BMPs included in a Drainage Plan which is subject to an inspection and maintenance agreement must undergo ongoing inspections to document maintenance and repair needs and to ensure compliance with the requirements of the agreement, the plan and this Ordinance.
+- (1) The owner of site must, unless an on-site stormwater management facility or practice is dedicated to and accepted by the City of Grand Island, execute an inspection and maintenance agreement, that shall be binding on all subsequent owners of the permanent BMPs/STFs. - (2) Permanent BMPs/STFs included in a Drainage Plan which is subject to an inspection and maintenance agreement must undergo ongoing inspections to document maintenance and repair needs and to ensure compliance with the requirements of the agreement, the plan and this Ordinance. - a.
+All BMPs/STFs must be inspected by the owner, using an approved inspection form,(Appendix B of the Grand Island Post-Construction Guidance Manual), for maintenance and repair requirements at a minimum, once per quarter. - b.
+All BMPs/STFs shall be inspected, by a qualified employee of the City of Grand Island, twice per year to ensure owner compliance with the design of the BMP/STF and to ensure maintenance and repair actions are adequately monitored. - (3) The maintenance agreement shall also provide that if, after notice by the City to correct a violation requiring maintenance work, satisfactory corrections are not made by the owner(s) or occupant within a reasonable period of time (30 days maximum), and the City may perform all necessary work to place the facility in proper working condition.
+The owner(s) or occupant of the facility shall be assessed the cost of the work and any lawful penalties.

 §40-13.
-TECHNICAL STANDARDS, SPECIFICATIONS, AND GUIDANCE.
+Technical Standards, Specifications, And Guidance.

-All BMPs designed to meet the requirements of this Ordinance shall reference the appropriate technical standards, specifications and guidance as follows:
+All BMPs/STFs designed to meet the requirements of this Ordinance shall reference the appropriate technical standards, specifications and guidance as follows: